 Lunch is served in the café on 3rd Floor, Sedam Building from 11:15am - 1:00 pm.
-You will need to get a lunch ticket from PBX (front desk), show your badge to the clerk and they will give you 1 lunch ticket.
-When you go to the café, sign your name on the 'Volunteer Sign-in' sheet, write down the ticket number and drop the ticket in the basket.
+If you like a hot lunch you will need to get a lunch ticket from Front Desk, show your badge to the clerk and they will give you 1 lunch ticket.
+When you go to the café, sign your name on the sheet, please be sure to write down "Volunteer" after your name.
 Collect lunch ticket from the volunteer and hand it to the kitchen attendant.
+If you wish just soup and salad you do NOT need a ticket, you can just go to the Canteen and sign in, be sure to ask for "Soup & Salad."

-If you are volunteering on weekends, and wish to have lunch, go to the 2nd floor dining room in the Sedam Building and show the kitchen staff your badge.
+If you are volunteering on weekends, and wish to have lunch, go to the $2^{nd}$ floor dining room in the Sedam Building and show the kitchen staff your badge.